hbowie/softdevbigideas/ideas/Deliver Early and Often.md

 2. By delivering working software sooner, and delivering more often, customers receive increased value through earlier and longer enjoyment of the benefits delivered by the software.

-3. Another way of looking at this is through the lean concept of inventory as a form of waste.
+3. Another way of looking at this idea is through the lean concept of inventory as a form of waste.
 The more money we invest in software before delivering it to our customers, the more "inventory" we accumulate on the shelves of our "software warehouse," and inventory is a form of waste because it consumes resources without delivery of any value.

 4. Short, rapid delivery cycles also breed an atmosphere of trust between you and your customers, and such trust tends to make other aspects of your effort easier and more productive.